My Seven Biggest Lessons from Seven Years of Blogging

 And also of course with the highs and the low, comes an awful lot of lesson-learning.

 So on my almost seven-year Blog-aversery I just wanted to share my seven biggest hard-learned lessons with you now (because... well... they might help you out as well!).

 One thing that still surprises me about blogging is that nothing takes as long as you think it will.
 Some things happen much, much quicker than expected, but most happen much slower (a LOT slower).
-And you have to be prepared to just keep going, step-by-step, because if you want to build up a successful anything, it is going to take some time (and a whole lot of persistence!)
+And you have to be prepared to just keep going, step-by-step because if you want to build up a successful anything, it is going to take some time (and a whole lot of persistence!)

 You also need to make sure you get your basics down right, so to keep with the running analogy you need good shoes (or a good blog theme/host), you need to train (you need to post, share and interact regularly), and you need a good coach and cheer squad (more on that later).